Engsiddeq/VSC/README.md

 Fira Code Font|Replace the Default Font with [Fira Code Font](https://github.com/tonsky/FiraCode) -- To install it go to the settings -- in the font family type in `Fira Code,` at the beggining or type `Fira Code` and delete everything else -- **Tick the check box "Enables/Disables font ligatures" under "Font Ligatures" to enable the special ligatures.** if you can't see this option change it from the json file from null to true just search for the "Font Ligatures"
 Mouse Wheel Zoom|Tick the check box "Mouse Wheel Zoom" That let you zoom while holding `Ctrl` you can also reset the font zoom by `ctrl + numpad0` but this needs to be assigned as a shortcut as it doesn't come with VS code
-End with a newline|Tick the check box "End with a newline" to create a newline at the end of each file Rename on Type| if you renamed an opening tag and want the closing tag to be renamd automatically there's extensions for that called `auto rename tag`
+End with a newline|Tick the check box "End with a newline" to create a newline at the end of each file auto rename tag| if you renamed an opening tag and want the closing tag to be renamd automatically there's extensions for that called `auto rename tag`
+Polacode extension|it produces Code screenshots of a code selection
 ----
 </details>